 This post may contain affiliate links.
 Please read our disclosure policy.

-This Jalapeño Ranch recipe makes the perfect dressing, sauce, and dip that goes with everything!
+This jalapeño ranch recipe makes the perfect dressing, sauce, and dip that goes with everything!
 Made with cilantro, lime juice, pickled jalapeños, mayonnaise, sour cream, dill, parsley, and more, it’s deliciously creamy, yet light and vibrant in flavor.

 A spoon stirring jalapeno ranch in a jar.

-This jalapeño ranch is creamy, herby, and vibrant.
+It’s creamy, herby, and vibrant.
 Just like my chipotle ranch dressing, it’s made with a mayonnaise and sour cream base that’s super creamy, and seasoned with fresh and dried herbs and spices like cilantro, lime juice, dill, parsley, and onion powder to pump up the flavor.

 There is one secret ingredient, however, that really helps it stand out: pickled jalapeños!